sverona/reciplease/README.md

 # Reciplease
-Reciplease is a universal "print recipe" button; it takes recipe URLs and transforms them into consistently formatted, nicely typeset recipes.
+Reciplease takes recipe URLs and transforms them into consistently formatted, nicely typeset recipes.

 Usage is similar to https://12ft.io; to convert `https://your-recipe-url`,